 Parrots love fruit, particularly apples, so it’s tempting to give them as much as they want.
 Moderation is key, though, as too much apple or any other fruit, for that matter, can quickly become problematic.

-Fruit should make up no more than 20% of your parrot’s daily diet, although around 10% is ideal.
+Fruit should make up no more than 20% of your parrot’s daily diet, though around 10% is ideal.
 This should also consist of a wide variety of fruit, so apples should not be offered on a daily basis.